fuse-box/fuse-box-typechecker/README.md

 # fuse-box-typechecker
 Simple helper to do typechecking
-You need to install typescript to use this, I suggest installing tslint also
+You need to install typescript to use this

 ### How to install
 ```npm install fuse-box-typechecker```